-- elem The element of which to get the multiplicity. - default The default value to return if the element if not in the multiset.
+- element The element of which to get the multiplicity. - default The default value to return if the element if not in the multiset.

-Returns The multiplicity for elem if it is in the multiset, else default.
+Returns The multiplicity for element if it is in the multiset, else default.

-intersection(others)
+intersection (self, others)

 Return a new multiset with elements common to the multiset and all others.